 1. What is CPC — the cost of one ad click#

 CPC stands for Cost Per Click — "the cost incurred each time an ad is clicked," appearing as "cost per click" in both Google Ads and Meta Ads.
-It is the per-click entry cost of advertising; lining it up across campaigns shows which one attracts users most cheaply.
+It is the per-click entry cost of advertising; comparing it across campaigns shows which one attracts users most cheaply.

 But CPC is a "cost up to the click."
 Whether the clicker actually bought, and how much revenue they generated, is invisible from CPC alone.
 This is the first pitfall: cheap clicks do not increase revenue unless they convert.